sketchplugins/plugin-directory/README.md

 - [Typograph](https://github.com/dezonik/typograph), by Dmitry Gerasimov: Typograph — Sketch plugin and js-library
 - [Sketch Make Long Shadow](https://github.com/jayholtslander/sketch-make-long-shadow), by Jay Holtslander: A plugin for Sketch to create long shadows from a shape.
 - [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles), by Nils Hoenson: Easily import and export your Text Styles in Sketch.
-- [Prism](https://github.com/lalomrtnz/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
 - [Sketch Marginbox](https://github.com/francisvega/sketch-marginbox), by Francis: Simple scritp to create layers as margins
 - [Qordoba for Sketch](https://www.qordoba.com), by Qordoba: Qordoba’s Sketch plugin allows designers to translate their mockups to other languages, making product internationalization easier.
 - [Align To](https://github.com/lucienlee/alignto), by Lucien Lee: Sketch 3 plugin that align layers relative to more options.